BusinessCracking Down on I.P. theft could increase investment in China – Clete...

 Still, some experts are sharing concerns over how the U.S. would ensure China keeps up with its commitments.
 Willems suggested that the promise of further reduction in the U.S. tariffs in the second phase of the trade deal would possibly be an incentive for Beijing to “faithfully implement this agreement.”

-One more option for Washington would be to convince allies to work with the U.S. to administer the agreement in a multilateral system to make it more sustainable and prevent China from backsliding from its commitments, said Clete Willems.
+Clete Willems said that one more option for Washington would be to convince allies to work with the U.S. to administer the agreement in a multilateral system to make it more sustainable and prevent China from backsliding from its commitments.

 Related Articles